Skip to content

 Step into the future of global trade with AI HS code classification

-Fragmentation is the enemy of efficiency.
-In many global organizations, each business unit may run its own ERP system, leading to disconnected databases and inconsistent product information.
-Acquisitions only magnify the problem, as newly acquired companies often bring their own legacy systems and data structures.
+The work begins before any classification can happen.
+Modern businesses often operate with a patchwork of enterprise resource planning (ERP) systems — Oracle, SAP, and even simple spreadsheets.
+Each business unit may run its own platform, leading to disconnected databases and inconsistent product information.
+Acquisitions only magnify the problem, as newly acquired companies bring their own legacy systems and data structures.

-• ERP fragmentation crisis: Multiple, unconnected systems make it hard to gather complete product data.
+• ERP fragmentation crisis: Multiple, unconnected systems make it hard to gather complete product data, and resulting in scattered and inconsistent records.

 • Range discovery challenge: Finding the starting point for classification requires manual investigation, often with incomplete or conflicting information.

-Manual research across fragmented government websites compounds the classification bottleneck.
+• Time drain reality: Manual research across fragmented government websites compounds the bottleneck.
 Teams spend hours hunting through Federal Register notices, CSMS messages, and agency publications to answer a single question.
 Junior staff lack the expertise to interpret complex regulations.
-Senior experts are overwhelmed with research requests.
+Senior experts get overwhelmed with research requests.
 And the cost of getting it wrong — penalties, shipment delays, compliance violations — is severe.

-Why traditional HS classification methods fail
+Why don’t traditional classification methods catch up?

 Relying on manual comparison of product descriptions against the complex and evolving HS schedule is no longer viable.
 Each country’s regulations add layers of detail, making it nearly impossible to keep up with all the variations.
+Traditional methods can’t learn from previous classifications, meaning every new product feels like starting from scratch.
+And these approaches don’t provide confidence indicators — compliance teams are left guessing whether their chosen code is correct or if further review is needed.

 • Manual comparison: Human review of product descriptions is slow and prone to oversight.